titania7777/MiniImageNetFewShot/UCF_101/README.md

 ## UCF101
 -------------
+this UCF101 sampler utilize autoaugment[1] when scarcity of frame in dataset, and additionally you can check another options.

-options
+### common options
-1. frames_path = extracted frames folder path(you need to use our frame extractor !!)
+1. frames_path: extracted frames folder path(you need to use our frame extractor !!)
-2. labels_path = labels folder path
+2. labels_path: labels folder path
-3. list_number = splited task numbers(trainlist01 ~ 03 = 9537, 9586, 9624 | testlist01 ~ 03 = 3783, 3734, 3696)
+3. list_number: splited task numbers(trainlist01 ~ 03 = 9537, 9586, 9624 | testlist01 ~ 03 = 3783, 3734, 3696)
-4. frame_size = frame size(width and height is same)
+4. frame_size: frame size(width and height is same)
+5. sequence_length: number of video frames
-5. train = train mode, if this mode is True then the sampler read a trainlist text file to load dataset
+6. train(default: True): train mode, if this mode is True then the sampler read a 'rainlist0x.txt' file to load dataset(False: test)
-6. random_sample = (when interval mode is True)set interval and start position randomly, (when interval mode is False)sampled point without interval
-7. interval = choose uniform sample or not
+7. random_pad_sample(default: True): randomly sample from existing frames when frames are insufficient(False: only use first frame)
+### pad options
+8. pad_option(default: 'default'): augment option, there is two option('default', 'autoaugment')
+9. uniform_frame_sample(default: True): uniformly sampled the frame(False: random normally)
+### frame sampler options
+10. random_start_position(default: True): randomly decides the starting point by considering the interval(False: 0)
+11. max_interval(default: 7): maximum frame interval, this value is high then you may miss the sequence of video
+12. random_interval(default: True): randomly decides the interval value(False: use maximum interval)

-if you want use this UCF101 sampler then please follow this commands. download UCF101 dataset.
+download UCF101 dataset.
 ```
 wget http://hcir.iptime.org/UCF101.tar